apache/iceberg/docs/integrations/dell.md

     'warehouse' = 'ecs://bucket-a/namespace-a',
     'catalog-impl'='org.apache.iceberg.dell.ecs.EcsCatalog',
     'ecs.s3.endpoint' = 'http://10.x.x.x:9020',
-    'ecs.s3.access-key-id' = 'test',
+    'ecs.s3.access-key-id' = '<Your-ecs-s3-access-key>',
-    'ecs.s3.secret-access-key' = 'xxxxxxxxxxxxxxxx')
+    'ecs.s3.secret-access-key' = '<Your-ecs-s3-secret-access-key>')
 ```

-Then, `USE CATALOG my_catalog`, `SHOW DATABASES`, and `SHOW TABLES` to fetch the namespaces and tables of the catalog.
+Then, you can run `USE CATALOG my_catalog`, `SHOW DATABASES`, and `SHOW TABLES` to fetch the namespaces and tables of the catalog.

 ### Limitations

 When you use the catalog with Dell ECS only, you should care about these limitations:

-1. The rename operation is supported without other protections.
+1. `RENAME` statements are supported without other protections.
 When you try to rename a table, you need to guarantee all commits are finished in the original table.
-2. The rename operation only renames the table without moving any data file.
-The renamed table maybe store data objects in different paths even not in the warehouse that is configured in the catalog.
+2. `RENAME` statements only rename the table without moving any data files.
+This can lead to a table's data being stored in a path outside of the configured warehouse path.
 3. The CAS operations used by table commits are based on the checksum of the object.
 There is a very small probability of a checksum conflict.